 The main goal is to return your employee to full duty as quickly and safely as possible.

 Our Occupational Medicine Team will develop a custom plan for your company.
 You may need a combination of services related to:

 We understand the impact that lost time, limited duty, and medical costs have on the company and the employee.
-So, work with an occupational medicine provider that can come on-site with a mobile health clinic to reduce employee downtime away from the office
+So, work with an occupational medicine provider that can be staffed on-site or have a mobile health clinic come to reduce employee downtime away from the office.

 We also have a strong understanding of the OSHA recordkeeping rule and how certain medical diagnosis and treatments impact your OSHA 300 log.